Tianscar/notcute/README.md

 "Any problem in computer science can be solved with another layer of indirection [except the problem of too many layers of indirection]."

 A3WT is not a framework built from scratch, just an indirection layer over existing frameworks.

 ## Design
 - A cross-platform desktop/mobile Windowing Toolkit/Game Engine for Java.
 - Modular and flexible.
 - Can be embedded to related GUI frameworks (Android GUI, AWT, etc).

+## Contributing
+The A3WT project currently maintained by only [me](https://github.com/Tianscar).
+Since I'm not a skilled programmer, the code may be badly written...
+So! contributing welcome!
+PRs welcome!
+I'm quite glad to have you!

 ## Architecture